You Can Prevent a Heart Attack or Stroke

 Goal for people with diabetes: < 140/80 mmHg

 C = Cholesterol*

 Reduce the total amount of fat grams you eat to cut down on calories.
-This means eat less salad dressing, butter, fried foods, cream sauces, and oils.
-Next, reduce saturated and trans fat.
+This means less salad dressing, butter, fried foods, cream sauces, and oils.
+Next, reduce saturated fat and avoid trans fats, and replace them with heart-healthy fats such as monounsaturated and polyunsaturated fats.
 Start with a few small changes or substitutions:

-- Limit foods that include partially hydrogenated oil in the ingredients.
+• Limit or avoid foods that include partially hydrogenated oil in the ingredients.

 Pick Foods High in Fiber

 Soluble fiber helps lower LDL cholesterol by reducing the absorption of cholesterol in the intestines.
 Your fiber goal should be at least 25 grams a day, the amount that all healthy Americans should eat, according to the ADA.